 ESCM partnering organizations include the School of Management Studies at Eastern University; the Center for Urban Theological Studies (CUTS), Geneva College in Philadelphia; the Christian Leadership Institute of the American Baptist Churches of New Jersey (ABCNJ); American Baptist Churches Church Leadership Institute of the Pennsylvania and Delaware; Hispanic Clergy of Philadelphia; Metropolitan Christian Council of Philadelphia; and the Philadelphia Baptist Association.

-ESCM students may take classes at the Palmer Seminary campus in King of Prussia or at one of our satellite locations: Abundant Life Fellowship Church (Edgewater Park, New Jersey) and Enon Tabernacle Baptist Church (Philadelphia).
+ESCM students may take classes at the Palmer Seminary campus in King of Prussia or the satellite location of Enon Tabernacle Baptist Church (Philadelphia).
 (Korean students may take classes at the main campus in King of Prussia.

 If you are interested in applying for the ESCM program, please consult admissions information/prerequisites.
 You may apply to ESCM online or download a hard copy application.
 For online applications, the $30 application fee is waived.Return to Palmer Seminary Home